Leave Figma bros alone

 There are some obvious benefits of being excellent at using your tools — like the ability to work faster and therefore stay in the zone more easily.
 But what’s more interesting is how the right tools can make designers better at their craft.

-Take Config’s announcements.
+Take the Config’s announcements.

-But should they ignore all these new features because “tools don’t matter”?
+But they should ignore all these new features because “tools don’t matter”?

 There’s a line, though